onap/sdc/docs/configuration.rst

         # The amount of time the Cassandra client will wait for a response
         socketConnectTimeout: <%= @socket_connect_timeout %>

-        # Should an authentication be used when accessing Cassandra
+        # Should authentication be used when accessing Cassandra
         authenticate: true

         # Username for accessing Cassandra